tomasznazarenko/tomasznazarenko.github.io/_posts/2019-06-07-16-10-ratio-monitors.md

 If more companies were buying the 16:10 displays, may that would pressure manufacturers to deliver more suited displays for work.

-If you ever consider ordering a monitor think about 16:10 model.
-Here is what to consider when using the display with OSX:
+If you intend to buy a monitor consider 16:10 model.
+Here is what to think of when using the display with OSX:

 First, there are models that do not have anti-flicker technology.
 After prolonged use, they cause a headache.